Pavel Datsyuk: 2006–2013: Ascent to stardom, Selke trophies, second Stanley Cup championship

 Datsyuk was selected to his third NHL All-Star Game in 2009, but due to a hip injury, he did not participate.
 However, as per a newly formed League policy stating players must demonstrate injury by missing at least one game prior to the All-Star Game, Datsyuk was suspended one game, along with teammate Nicklas Lidström, for not attending.
 On 13 February 2009, Datsyuk played in his 500th NHL game in a 3–2 loss to the Columbus Blue Jackets and recorded an assist in the game on a Nicklas Lidström goal.
 Datsyuk finished the 2008–09 season with 97 points (32 goals and 65 assists) in 81 games, matching his career high from the previous season.
 He also won the Frank J. Selke Trophy, beating out Philadelphia Flyers center Mike Richards and Vancouver Canucks center Ryan Kesler, and won the Lady Byng for the fourth consecutive season.
 Datsyuk also received a nomination for the Best NHL Player Award at the ESPYs, but lost to the Pittsburgh Penguins' center and captain Sidney Crosby.
 In game two in the third round of the 2009 playoffs against the Chicago Blackhawks, Datsyuk blocked a shot from a Chicago player, causing him to miss the remainder of the series.
-In his absence, Datsyuk and the Red Wings would reach the Stanley Cup Finals for a second consecutive season against the Pittsburgh Penguins and third time under Datsyuk's career.
+In his absence, Datsyuk and the Red Wings would reach the Stanley Cup Final for a second consecutive season against the Pittsburgh Penguins and third time under Datsyuk's career.
 After not playing the last three games of the third round and the first four games of the Finals, Datsyuk returned to the lineup for Game 5.
-Despite building a 3–2 series lead and on the verge of clinching a second straight championship, Datsyuk and the Red Wings would fall to the Penguins in Games 6 and 7 (both by 2–1 scores) to lose the series in seven games, one win short from a second consecutive Stanley Cup championship and third altogether.
+Despite building a 3–2 series lead and on the verge of clinching a second straight championship, Datsyuk and the Red Wings would fall to the Penguins in games six and seven (both by 2–1 scores) to lose the series in seven games, one win short from a second consecutive Stanley Cup championship and third altogether.
 He ended the playoffs with a goal and eight assists for nine points in 16 games.

 Datsyuk finished with his lowest end-of-season point total since the lockout in the 2009–10 season, scoring 70 points in 80 games for his third straight Selke Trophy.
 As a result of early season injuries to sniper Johan Franzén, center Valtteri Filppula and defenceman Niklas Kronwall, the Red Wings struggled to find consistency.
 However, a strong finish escalated the team from ninth place in the Western Conference in February to fifth place.
-Datsyuk scored the first two goals in Game 7 of the first round against the fourth-seeded Phoenix Coyotes, including a breakaway deke on Ilya Bryzgalov, that sent the Wings to the second round for the fourth consecutive playoff season.
+Datsyuk scored the first two goals in game seven of the first round against the fourth-seeded Phoenix Coyotes, including a breakaway deke on Ilya Bryzgalov, that sent the Wings to the second round for the fourth consecutive playoff season.
 The Red Wings, however, lost in five games to the top-seeded San Jose Sharks.